Published: • 4 min read

 When It Is Okay to Shrink

-Let’s say you just offloaded a massive archive table or ran a one-time migration and your log ballooned way beyond what your workload needs.
+Let’s say you just offloaded a massive archive table or ran a one-time migration and your log grew much larger than your workload needs.
 In that case, a one-time shrink is fine.
 But after that, resize the file to something appropriate and let it grow only when necessary.

-If you’re running scheduled log shrinks in a job, it’s time to take a closer look at your backup strategy.
+If you’re running scheduled log shrinks in a job, it’s time to review your backup strategy.

 Wrapping Up

-Your transaction log is there to help, not hurt.
-If it’s getting too big, it’s usually trying to tell you something: your recovery model, backup frequency, or workload needs attention.
+If your transaction log is getting too big, it’s usually trying to tell you something: your recovery model, backup frequency, or workload needs attention.